justin2004/weblog/idE/README.md

 While we are at the let's set up a few other useful settings for RDF and SPARQL files.
 Put this into your .vimrc:

+**NOTE**: you'll have to look at the raw markdown file to copy this vim configuration from.

 ```vim
 " set the filetype to 'sparql' for .sparql and .rq